QuantEcon/lecture-python-intro/in-work/solow.md

 ```

 ## The Model

+In a Solow--Swan economy, agents save a fixed fraction of their current
+incomes.

+Savings sustain or increase the stock of capital.

+Capital is combined with labor to produce output, which in turn is paid out to
+workers and owners of capital.

+To keep things simple, we ignore population and productivity growth.

 For each integer $t \geq 0$, output $Y_t$ in period $t$ is given by $Y_t =
 F(K_t, L_t)$, where $K_t$ is capital, $L_t$ is labor and $F$ is an aggregate